Zhou1213CN/Final_Project_Group2/README.md

   ​		We initially planned to randomly label all the vertices with 1,2,3,4 and find augmenting paths which 		follow 1-2-3-4 with 1-2, 3-4 unmatched and 2-3 matched.
 However, it is hard to simultaneously 		identify all these paths using Graph API.
 After exploration, we fail to think about a good solution.
 Thanks to the idea of Jien's group, we learn to :

-  ​		1.Let every vertex pick a matched edge with its vertices.
+  ​		1.
+Let every vertex pick a matched edge with its vertices.

-  ​	    2.Similarly, the chosen matched edge with its vertices chooses two free vertices.
+  ​	 2.
+Similarly, the chosen matched edge with its vertices chooses two free vertices.

-  ​		3.Then matched vertices inform M that whether there is a match between picked-chosen.
+  ​		3.
+Then matched vertices inform M that whether there is a match between picked-chosen.

-  ​		4.Finally we augment the 3-length paths into M.
+  ​		4.
+Finally we augment the 3-length paths into M.

-  * **Implementation : **
+  * Implementation :

     1. We use one round of aggregateMessage to let the edges send values.
 Each vertex randomly chooses one edge value.